chemodun/X4-XMLDiffAndPatch/README.md

 There is a MIT license for this tool.
 You can find it in the [LICENSE](LICENSE) file.

+## Changelog

+### [0.2.16] - 2025-02-25

+- Fixed
+  - Fixed issue with element replacements
+- Improved
+  - Logging information

+### [0.2.15] - 2025-02-24

+- Fixed
+  - Fixed loading the diff.xsd
+  - Fixed issue, if resulting file has to be located in current folder
+- Improved
+  Logging information, especially about wrong sel value.
+More info logged about processed XML elements.
+- Added
+  - Possibility to append into existing debug log

+### [0.2.14] - 2025-01-17

+- Added
+  - First public version coded in C#.

 ## Additional links

 There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?t=468623), related to this toolset.